mccombspj/kurumastories/content/honda/honda-1300/MF-RT-Honda-1300-Coupe-9S-1970.md

-<b>Higuchi:</b> In reality, were you afraid of strong idle creep if it kept its high-rpm characteristics?
+<b>Higuchi:</b> In reality, were you also afraid of strong idle creep if it kept its high-rpm characteristics?

 <b>Mabuchi:</b> Yes, that too.
 It's also related to fuel efficiency.
-However, the aim from the beginning was to make it very family-friendly, so we decided to reduce the horsepower to 80, as a top speed of 150km/h would be sufficient for this model.
+However, the aim from the beginning was to make it very family-friendly, so we settled on a horsepower reduction to 80, as a top speed of 150km/h would be sufficient for this model.

-At the end of last year, the horspower of the manual transmission vehicle was reduced from 100 horsepower to 95 horsepower.
-This improves what is is generally referred to as the practical maximum speed, because while the peak power is reduced, it means that the time it takes to reach 150km/h or 160km/h is actually shorter than before due to the increased acceleration force at low to medium speeds on the highway.
+At the end of last year, the horsepower of the manual transmission vehicle was reduced from 100 horsepower to 95 horsepower.
+This improves what is generally referred to as the practical maximum speed, because while the peak power is reduced, the time it takes to reach 150km/h or 160km/h is actually shorter due to the increased acceleration force at low to medium speeds on the highway.